abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 Initialise the Expander Pi Object
 **Parameter:**
 init *(bool optional)*: initialise the IO chip.
 Defaults to true.
 usertc *(bool optional)*: initialise the RTC chip.
-Set to false when using the RTC with the linux ds1307 module
+Set to false when using the RTC with the Linux ds1307 module

 When the IO is initialised the pins will be set as inputs and non-inverted.
-Pull-ups resistors are disabled.
+Pullup resistors are disabled.

 ___

 ## ADC Methods:

-The ADC methods controls the functions on the 12 bit 8 channel Analogue to Digital converter.
-The Expander Pi comes with an on board 4.096 voltage reference.
-To use an external voltage reference remover the solder bridge from jumper J1 and connect the external voltage reference to the Vref pin.
+The ADC methods control the functions on the 12-bit 8-channel Analogue to Digital converter.
+The Expander Pi comes with an onboard 4.096 voltage reference.
+To use an external voltage reference remove the solder bridge from jumper J1 and connect the external voltage reference to the Vref pin.

 ```
 int adc_open();
 ```
-Open the ADC SPI bus channel
-This needs to be called before using the ADC
+Open the ADC SPI bus channel.
+This needs to be called before using the ADC.
 **Returns:** null
 ___
 ```